Parliamentary.ai

 Groups Affected

-• Missing persons: Their financial and property interests will be protected.
+• Missing Persons: Their financial and property affairs will be protected and managed.

-• Families of missing persons: They may apply for guardianship orders and participate in court proceedings.
+• Families of Missing Persons: They may apply for guardianship orders and will have a say in the process.

-• Guardians: They will have responsibilities and liabilities under the law.
+• Appointed Guardians: They will have significant responsibilities and are subject to court supervision and the oversight of the Public Guardian.

-• The Public Guardian: Their responsibilities will increase.
+• The Public Guardian: Their responsibilities will increase to include overseeing guardians and maintaining a register of guardianship orders.

 Full Text